Owlar/Master-Thesis/README.md

     > flutter upgrade
     > flutter pub get
     ````
-    If there are any undefined code, e.g. due to Firebase, simply run what follows:
+    If there is any undefined code, e.g. due to Firebase, simply run what follows:
     ````flutter
     > flutter pub get
     ````